MicrosoftDocs/Viva/Viva/glint/setup/create-productivity-survey.md

 ## How important is productivity to your organizational strategy?

 If there is a particular organizational goal or strategy best suited to individual and/or team productivity, use the best item(s) for your needs.
-Factors that contribute to higher perceptions of **team productivity** differ from those contributing to higher perceptions of **individual productivity**.
+Factors that contribute to higher perceptions of **team productivity** differ from factors contributing to higher perceptions of **individual productivity**.

 > [!IMPORTANT]
 > Match measurement strategy and action taking steps to the level of productivity your organization wishes to drive.